Postnuptial Agreement Attorney in Riverside

 There is a huge difference between a postnuptial agreement and a marital

-settlement agreement.
-According to the California Family Code Part 5,
+settlement agreement in California.
+According to the California Family

-can be altered legally by either a premarital agreement or another type
+and the wife can be altered legally by either a premarital agreement or

-do not take place before or after a couple is married, but rather during
+Postnuptial agreements do not take place before or after a couple is married,

-the time of marriage.
-Some couples may find this a favorable option if
+but rather during the time of marriage.
+Some couples may find this a favorable

-they never made a prenuptial agreement but are becoming concerned that
+option if they never made a prenuptial agreement but are becoming concerned

 separation may be a reality.